- How to find a job

 FAQs - "I would like to work during my studies”

-Are you a student from an EU/EEA country or a Third Country and studying at a university in Austria?
+Are you a student from an EU member state or a third country (i.e., not an EU member state, Liechtenstein, Iceland, Norway or Switzerland) and studying at a university in Austria?
 Would you like to receive more information about working in Austria during your studies and/or after graduation?
 Do you find it difficult to find reliable information about what you need to do to stay and work in Austria?
 Then just click through the questions and see if you can find the answer here in our FAQs.

 What do I have to consider if I am an international student from an EU/EEA country?

-How often can I extend the Residence Permit - Student ("Aufenthaltsbewilligung Student")?
+As a third-country national, how often can I extend the Residence Permit – Student

-If you meet the requirements for the Residence Permit – Student ("Aufenthaltsbewilligung Student"), you can extend it as long as you study in Austria.
-Please note, however, that the requirements include many factors, e.g., at least 16 ECTS credits per year as proof of academic success, sufficient financial means, housing, health insurance, etc. You can extend the residence permit student even after graduation for one year to look for a job.
-In this case, please attach your university diploma to the application instead of the proof of study success.
+If you meet the requirements for the Residence Permit – Student, you can extend it as long as you study in Austria and even for one year after graduation.
+However, please note that the requirements encompass many different factors, e.g., at least 16 ECTS credits per year, sufficient financial means, housing, health insurance, etc.

 I hold an Austrian Residence Permit - Student.
 Can I work more than 20 hours?